MoseleyBioinformaticsLab/GOcats/doc/guide.rst

          - GC_id_mapping.json_pickle  # A python dictionary with every GO term of the specified namespace as keys and a list of category root terms as values.

-   * As a method to map gene annotations in a Gene Annotation File (GAF) to a set of user-defined categories.
+   * To map gene annotations in a Gene Annotation File (GAF) to a set of user-defined categories.

       1. Create mapping files as defined in the previous section.